Kerberos Authentication: A Wrap Up

 Looking at the the Workflow above, we can find the service account’s password right in the TGS-REP:

-In other words that means: Every time a user requests a TGS from the KDC in order to connect to that service in the next step, the account password of the user running that service we’re trying to connect to is returned to us, wrapped in a TGS ticket.
+In other words that means: Every time a user requests a service ticket from the KDC in order to connect to that service in the next step, the account password of the user running that service is returned to us, wrapped in a service ticket.

 Obviously that password is not contained in there as plaintext password, that’s why we need to crack that password in the last step.

 To recap Kerberoasting is basically a three step attack chain:

 That is: A user account that has got an SPN